monster-js/monster-js/docs/main-concept/event-emitter.md

 ## Summary

-Event emitters in Weco JS offer a powerful way to manage custom events, whether globally or feature-specifically.
+Event emitters in Monster JS offer a powerful way to manage custom events, whether globally or feature-specifically.

 ### Key Methods: